VolodymyrKolisnichenko/iphone/README.md

 This project was inspired by the design and functionality of the iPhone interface.
 Thank you to all the open-source contributors whose libraries and tools were used in this project.

 <h2>Contact</h2>
-For any questions, feedback, or inquiries, please contact <span> <a href="https://github.com/VolodymyrKolisnichenko" target="_blank"> Volodymyr Kolisnichenko.</span>
+For any questions, feedback, or inquiries, please contact <span> <a href="https://github.com/VolodymyrKolisnichenko" target="_blank" /> Volodymyr Kolisnichenko.</span>